Improving Transferability for Domain Adaptive Detection Transformers: Experiments

 \textbf{Feature Visualization}.
 Utilizing t-SNE \cite{tsne}, we visualize the feature distributions of CNN and decoder from two domains, as shown in Fig. \ref{fig:fig_tsne}.
 The features of the source model are separated by domains, while our method aligns the features of two domains on both CNN backbone and decoder, thus achieving performance gains.
-In addition, the decoder features do not have an obvious cluster property since they carry location information.
+In addition, the decoder features have large intra-class variance since they carry location information.
 On the other hand, adversarial decoder alignment compresses the feature distribution of decoder, which might damage the intrinsic location information.